-Successful business analysis requires understanding of business.
+Successful business analysis requires an understanding of business.
 One of the essential tools for understanding a business is a conceptual data model.
 Even though conceptual models are relatively easy to understand and create, business analysts do not use them enough.
-From the information in a use case diagrams, business analysts can create a conceptual data model that can serve as the foundation for understanding data and processes.
+From the information in use case diagrams, business analysts can create a conceptual data model that can serve as the foundation for understanding data and processes.

 The Definition